Christoph33one/post-plan-travel/README.md

 ---

 # Popular profiles
 One notable feature on this page is the "Popular Profiles" section.
-This feature aims to foster a sense of community among globe-trotters by highlighting popular profiles based on their follower count.
+This feature aims to give a sense of community among globe trotters by highlighting popular profiles based on their follower count.
 Users can easily stay connected with their favorite influencers and fellow travel enthusiasts.
 The "Popular Profiles" list showcases the most followed profiles and provides a follower count.
 Additionally, a convenient follow button is included, allowing users to effortlessly follow or unfollow a profile with a single click.

 ![](src/assets/readme-images/popular%20profiles.png)
 ![](src/assets/readme-images/popular%20profiles%20mobile%20size.png)